Dynamic Sparsity Is Channel-Level Sparsity Learner: Acknowledgement

 \section{Acknowledgement}

 S. Liu and Z. Wang are in part supported by the NSF AI Institute for Foundations of Machine Learning (IFML).
 Part of this work used the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. NWO2021.060, EINF-2694 and EINF-2943/L1.
+It is also supported by the NSF CCF-2312616.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF.